staubibr/arslab-web/app-gis/readme.md

     - OpenLayers can be easily bundled with gis applications through Rollup, Webpack, etc.
   - File `app-gis/application.js` contains a bulk of the work needed to run the gis application

-##### API Key for changing the current map location
-- 2500 Requests per day
-  - Please use your own key when developing so we can avoid reaching daily limit
-- Sign up free at [OpenCage GeoCoder](https://opencagedata.com/)
-- The code in `./app-gis/` uses forward Geocoding (Location string to long/lat coordinates)

 ##### Structure of Simulation Results Text File:
     State for model _DAUID is <1,0,16,16,0.7,0.3,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0>